chesrowe/MTG-AI/README.md

 ```

 ### Generating Cards
-Once your GameMaker "server" is connected to the Discord Gateway, it should
+Once your GameMaker program is connected to the Discord Gateway, it should automatically register the `/generate` command to your Discord server.
+You can then use `/generate` to start generating cards.